AndypSheridan/sta-final/README.md

 ​
 User stories are more what the user wants from the site in terms of features and presentation ​
+* As a user, I want to see what facilities the academy boasts
-* As a user, I want to see the subject matter of the page.
+* As a user, I want to learn about the philosophy of the academy
 * As a user, I want to navigate the page to find what I require quickly and easily.
-* As a user, I want to learn more about what the business offers
+* As a user, I want to learn more about the coaches and what they offer
-* As a user, I want to reach out and contact the business ​
+* As a user, I want to reach out and contact the academy
+* As a user, I want to know how to find the academy
+​
 ### **Site Aims:**
 ​​
 * To raise awareness of the new centre and its philosophy
 * To provide an opportunity for the user to see profiles of the coaching team
 * To offer the user an oppertunity to get in contact
-* To provide a sign-up form the user can complete if they would rather not email or contact via social media
+* To provide a contact form the user can complete if they would rather not email or contact via social media
 * To show the location of the centre via a map and address ​
 ​